ProgramKingAbel/Conference-site-/README.md

 I would like to thank the Microverse Community, My stand up team and coding partners who we work tirelessly to make it possible.

+Lots of love and appreciation to [Cindy Shin] (https://www.behance.net/adagio07) the [author of the original design] (https://www.behance.net/gallery/29845175/CC-Global-Summit-2015), in Creative Commons platform.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>